openvinotoolkit/openvino/tools/benchmark_tool/README.md

 > deployment on various Intel® platforms.

 ## How It Works

-Upon start-up, the application reads command-line parameters and loads a network and images/binary files to the Inference Engine plugin, which is chosen depending on a specified device.
-The number of infer requests and execution approach depend on the mode defined with the `-api` command-line parameter.
+Upon start-up, the application reads command-line parameters and loads a network and inputs (images/binary files) to the specified device.
+Device-specific execution parameters (number of streams, threads, and so on) can be either explicitly specified through the command line or left default.
+In the latter case, the sample logic will select the values for the optimal throughput.
+While further experimenting with individual parameters (like number of streams and requests, batch size, etc) allows to find the performance sweet spot, usually, the resulting values are not very performance-portable, so the values from one machine or device are not necessarily optimal for another.
+From this perspective, the most portable way is experimenting only the performance hints.
+To learn more, refer to the section below.

 > **NOTE**: By default, Inference Engine samples, tools and demos expect input with BGR channels order.
 If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the sample or demo application or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Converting a Model Using General Conversion Parameters](../../docs/MO_DG/prepare_model/convert_model/Converting_Model_General.md).

-### Synchronous API

-For synchronous mode, the primary metric is latency.
-The application creates one infer request and executes the `Infer` method.
+### Latency and Throughput-focused Inference Modes
+In many cases the primary performance metric is the time (in milliseconds) for an individual inference request.
+For conventional devices the best latency is usually achieved when the application operates single inference request.
+Similarly, while for some devices the synchronous API (`Infer` method) was slightly better for the latency.
+However, advanced devices like multi-socket CPUs, modern GPUs and so on, are capable to run multiple inference requests, while delivering the same latency (as with the single request).
+Also, the asynchronous API is more general/flexible (with respect to handling multiple inference requests).
+Overall, the legacy way of measuring latency (triggered by '-api sync') with a single request and synchronous API is discouraged in favor of the dedicated '-hint latency' that lets the _device_ to apply the right settings to minimize the time to request.

+Throughput-oriented scenarios, in contrast, are focused on fully saturating the machine with enough data to crunch, as opposite to the time of the individual request.
+So, the primary performance metric is rather FPS (frames per second).
+Yet, just like with the latency case, the optimal execution parameters may differ between machines and devices.
+So, again, as explained in the previous section, the most portable way is to use the dedicated performance hint, rather than playing individual parameters.
+The hints allow the device to configure actual settings for the specified mode.
+The sample then queries/executes the optimal number of inference requests.

+During the execution, the application collects/reports two types of metrics:
+* Wall-clock time (latency) of each infer request and resulting latency
+* Duration of all inference executions and resulting throughput By default, the reported latency value is always calculated as the median (i.e. 50th percentile) value of all collected latencies from individual requests.
+Notice that you can change the desired percentile with the command-line flag.
+The throughput value is derived from the overall inference execution time and number of completed requests (respecting the batch size).

+### Defining the Number of Inference Executions
 A number of executions is defined by one of the two values:
-* Number of iterations defined with the `-niter` command-line argument
+* Explicitly, with the `-niter` command-line argument
-* Time duration specified with the `-t` command-line argument
+* As _time_ duration specified with the `-t` command-line argument
 * Both of them (execution will continue until both conditions are met)
-* Predefined duration if `-niter` and `-t` are not specified.
-Predefined duration value depends on device.

-During the execution, the application collects two types of metrics:
-* Latency for each infer request executed with `Infer` method
-* Duration of all executions

-Reported latency value is calculated as mean value of all collected latencies.
-Reported throughput value is a derivative from reported latency and additionally depends on batch size.

-### Asynchronous API
-For asynchronous mode, the primary metric is throughput in frames per second (FPS).
-The application creates a certain number of infer requests and executes the `StartAsync` method.
-A number of executions is defined by one of the two values:
-* Number of iterations defined with the `-niter` command-line argument
-* Time duration specified with the `-t` command-line argument
-* Both of them (execution will continue until both conditions are met)
-* Predefined duration if `-niter` and `-t` are not specified.
-Predefined duration value depends on device.
+* Predefined duration if neither `-niter`nor `-t` are not specified.
+Predefined duration value depends on the device.

-The infer requests are executed asynchronously.
-Callback is used to wait for previous execution to complete.
-The application measures all infer requests executions and reports the throughput metric based on batch size and total execution duration.

 ## Run the Tool